What Is Card Testing?

 Card testing is conducted to see whether stolen cards and/or credentials (fullz) are still active.
 From there, fraudsters will:

-• resell live cards for a profit (verified cards sell for more than untested cards)
+- Resell live cards for a profit (verified cards sell for more than untested cards)

-• use them to conduct fraud, including chargeback fraud
+- Conduct further fraud, including chargeback fraud

-• use them to buy criminal or unlawful services on the dark web
+- Buy criminal or unlawful services on the dark web

-• as well as any other act that involves card payments
+- Use them for any other act that involves card payments

 How Does Card Testing Fraud Harm Ecommerce?